Work in Bavaria

-In Germany internships are very common and almost every company accepts interns, but not all are offering special internship programs including a special project or an individual supervisor.
-For finding a special programme, one has to search for specific advertisements in job engines or on the company’s website.
+In Germany, internships are very common and almost every company accepts interns, but not all are offering special internship programs including a special project or an individual supervisor.
+For finding a special programme, one has to search for specific advertisements on job engines or on the company’s website.
 Please refer to the link box on how to work in Bavaria? for further information.

 German language skills in the working environment are often important, but sometimes only an asset.
 This is mostly depending on the size and the international scope of the company as well as its own language policies.

 An application for a German company consists usually of three parts: first is the cover letter in which the applicant explains his interest in the company, his former experience in the academic and professional field and his own strengths.
 This document should not exceed one page.
 Second is the C.V. which includes the topics personal data, education, professional experience, additional skills (like languages, computer skills, social commitment, and experience abroad) and hobbies.
 This document should not exceed two pages.
 Third are the final grade reports from school, the university as well as recommendation reports from former employers.
 Nowadays it is quite usual to send the application attached via mail, if the companies prefer to get it via post, it should be mentioned on their website.

 For some more detailed information about the application in Germany, please refer to this link.

 Taking up an internship during studying is a very common practice in Germany and that's why there is a lot of competition, particularly at big companies.
 As there are also different bureaucratic steps after having received an assurance, one should apply early, which means at least half a year in advance.
 This doesn't mean that it is not possible to get an internship faster, but it is less stressful for sure.